MicrosoftDocs/customer-voice/fp-docs/create-branching-rule.md

     - **Show**: Select a question to be displayed based on the response to a question.
     - **Hide**: Select a question to be hidden based on the response to a question.
-    - **Toggle**: Toggle the state of the selected question based on the response to a question.
     - **Navigate to**: Select the target to which a responder should be navigated.

     > [!div class=mx-imgBorder]